tonycp/TBFS/README.md

 │   ├── test_core.py                # Tests for the business logic; verifies rules and processes execute as expected │   └── test_data.py                # Tests for the data access layer; ensures database interactions are correct │
-├── docker-compose.yml              # File to define and run Docker containers; simplifies deployment of the environment ├── Dockerfile                      # File to define how to build the Docker image for the project ├── LICENSE                         # File that defines the MIT license under which the project is distributed
+├── app.py                          # Main entry point of the application; starts execution ├── docker-compose.yml              # File to define and run Docker containers; simplifies deployment of the environment ├── Dockerfile                      # File to define how to build the Docker image for the project ├── LICENSE                         # File that defines the MIT license under which the project is distributed